codeballet/docker-nginx-https/README.md

   - HTTP Strict Transport Security enabled
   - OCSP Stapling disabled

+With the configurations from 220904, the server received an "A" rating from [SSL Labs](https://www.ssllabs.com/ssltest).

 ## How to install Docker on a server

 Install from the docker repo: